carcass82/tracy/README.md

   - 4th row contains translucent objects with a [*IOR*](https://en.wikipedia.org/wiki/List_of_refractive_indices) of 1.5 and roughness ranging from 0 to 1
   - last row materials have different *IORs*, from 1 to 2

-Finally Tracy supports textured meshes and HDR sky probes, as shown in the following *wonderful* proof-of-concept animation:
+Finally Tracy supports textured meshes and HDR sky probes, as shown below:

 ![textured](doc/textured.gif)